Semester-Project-WS19-20/em-dosbox/README.md

-# Approach
+# Porting games to webasembly

 For our Semesterproject "porting games to webassembly" we decided to port a whole emulator to run games on it.
 Therefore we forked the em-dosbox from dreamlayers (https://github.com/dreamlayers/em-dosbox.git) and adapted it for our purposes.

-# Getting startet
+## Getting Startet

-* We recommend using ubuntu 16.04LTS
+We recommend using ubuntu 16.04LTS

+### Prerequisites
 * Get git to clone this repository and the emscripten repository
 * Get yourself the neccessary tools to port to webassembly, follow https://webassembly.org/getting-started/developers-guide/
   * If you are using the latest toolchain you will run into an error ```BINARYEN_TRAP_MODE is not supported by the LLVM wasm backend``` therefore we use the fastcomp backend `1.39.5-fastcomp`